What is true play value?

 Through play, children learn and develop their cognitive skills, problem-solving, social skills, and their fine and gross motor skills too.
 If a component is too short, tall, low, high, or easy for a child they simply won’t be able to play with it, enjoy it, and learn from it.

-Playgrounds are a place where children can expel all their excess mental and physical energy too.
+Playgrounds are also a place where children can expel all their excess mental and physical energy.
 They can get their daily dose of physical activity whilst letting their imaginations run wild.
-If play spaces are not designed to foster these activities children will be left wanting, and needing, more.
+If play spaces are not designed to foster these activities children won’t given the greatest opportunity to develop and grow.

 What Impacts Play Value in a Playground?